Battle of Mulleriyawa: 1st battle of Mulleriyawa

 The battle was short and the Sitawakans were defeated.
 They retreated towards Hewagama leaving 200 dead, pursued by the Portuguese.
 Wickramasinghe Mudali was himself wounded.
 Jorge de Menezes wanted to annihilate the Sitawakans and pressed the pursuit.

 Retreating Sitawakan forces took refuge in a narrow pass which had been fortified earlier.
-Against the better judgment of veteran soldiers, de Menezes ordered to attack the fortified pass.
+De Menezes ordered to attack the fortified pass.
 But now reorganized and well entrenched, Wickramasinghe Mudali managed to repulse repeated waves of attacks.

 These futile efforts exhausted the Portuguese and consumed their ammunition reserves.
-When the captains approached de Menezes regarding low gunpowder reserves, it led to the famous reply “...If there is no powder they might load their muskets with sand, and if they did not shoot, they might finish the fight with the sword, because such brave Portuguese had no need of arms as long as they had nails and teeth.”

 De Menezes renewed the attack, but his men withdrew against his orders to hold back.
 Exhausted and low on ammunition they were forced to rest at the village of Mulleriyawa.

 2nd battle of Mulleriyawa

-Once he received the news, Tikiri Bandara divided his forces into three groups.
+As soon as the news was received, Prince Tikiri Bandara, determined to destroy the enemy once and for all, divided his forces into three groups.
 The first group consisted of militia men from Athurugiriya, Hewagama, Koratota, Hokandara, and 1000 Sitawakan swordsmen with targes.
 He sent them in a flanking maneuver to cut off enemy's retreat and to attack in the rear.

 Then he reinforced Wickramasinghe Mudali's remaining forces with elephants and elite targe bearers and deployed them in left and right wings.
 Their exact role is not known but probably their orders were to secure flanks and to stand by as reserves.

-Finally, Tikiri Bandara deployed the remaining targe bearers, war elephants, and cavalry in the center and assumed the command himself.
+Finally, Tikiri Bandara deployed the remaining targe bearers, war elephants, Sinhalese musketeers, and cavalry in the center and assumed the command himself.